Highland Park Village: History

 In 2009, Highland Park Village was purchased by Stephen Summers, Elisa Summers, Heather Washburne, and Ray Washburne, known as HP Village Partners, LP, for a record $170 million, the highest total price for a retail property of that year.

-In 2013 Christian Dior, Tom Ford, and Alexander McQueen, Brunello Cucinelli, Ermenegildo Zegna, James Perse, and Saint Laurent Paris opened at Highland Park Village.
+In 2013 Christian Dior, Tom Ford, Alexander McQueen, Brunello Cucinelli, Ermenegildo Zegna, James Perse, and Saint Laurent Paris opened at Highland Park Village.

 Retail Market Value

 Currently the Village commands about $125 per square foot; placing it among the priciest retail locales in the state, although inexpensive relative to luxury retail areas in larger markets New York City, Los Angeles, and Chicago.
 Located near the wealthiest neighborhoods in the region, with Texas' first country club right next door, sales in Highland Park Village range from $1,000 per square foot to more than $1,500 annually.

 Amenities

 The Village Theatre, when it first opened in 1935 its construction cost more than $100,000.
 In 1979, the theater was renovated, with the balcony being converted into an additional screen.
 It was purchased by AMC Theatres in 1987, and the entire Art Deco interior was demolished, converting it into 11000 sqft of retail space, and two brand-new theater screens upstairs.
 It was once again renovated in 2010.